Period pain: 3 root causes

 Woman with period pain

-• 3 underlying cause of period pain and what to do about it
+Learn about the 3 causes of period pain and what you can do about them.

 The medical term for period pain is primary dysmenorrhea.
 This is the term for painful periods caused by uterine contractions rather than other underlying conditions such as endometriosis